vcato/practical_tdd/README.md

 ```

 ## Why This Works

+**Why not just add tests afterward?**
+When test-first feels impractical, developers often explore the design, verify manually, and add unit tests later.
+But those after-the-fact tests don't prove you understand why each line of code is there.
+You can't answer: "What would fail without this line?"
+The 4-state verification forces that question.
+When you toggle the fix off and watch the test fail (State III), you're proving you understand exactly what that code contributes—the same understanding that test-first TDD provides, but achieved after the design is clear.

 - **Low friction:** You don't have to commit to a design before you understand the problem
 - **High confidence:** Code that survives all 4 states has been tested from multiple angles—you've seen it both fail and succeed